hithisisyeshwanth/hithisisyeshwanth.github.io/README.md

 6. Add Video or Gif of the working projects to the project description.
 7. Include a resume without personal details in the site.

+## Posts Ideas
+1. Hashing and Hash Collision Resolution strategies with coding.
+2. Also, Hashing and collision Resolution strategies implemented in Java and Python.

 ---------------------------------------------------------------
 # Notes from the original repo from which this project is generated.